CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 The system is designed to fit a low to medium fantasy medieval setting.
 Player characters may be special, but they're far from heroic.
 Combat is deadly and magic is powerful, yet risky.
 The rules are designed to be as intuitive and simple as possible, while complex enough to allow players to make meaningful decisions.

+The aim of this system is to provide players with **decisions to make**, instead of *choices to pick*.

 Most rules will have a certain degree of vagueness to them.
 This is at least partially deliberate.
-The situations that can come up during play are simply too varied and numerous to be possible to cover with rules, without requiring epic tomes filled to the brim with highly specific rulings for highly specific situations.
+The situations that can come up during play are simply too varied and numerous to be possible to completely cover with rules, without requiring epic tomes filled to the brim with highly specific rulings for highly specific situations.
 Instead, the game relies on the **GM** to arbitrate in every situation.
 The descriptions in the rules here should only serve as a point for orientation for the **GM**.
 How they interpret the rules, is how they're to be understood.
-And, in general, the most important rule of all is: **the GM's decision is final**.

-But this is not an *antagonistic* game.
+But this is not an *adversarial* game.
 The **GM** and the players work ***together*** to tell a compelling, interesting, humorous or tense story.
 Ultimately, the **GM**'s job is to provide interesting conundrums to the players and their job is to provide interesting answers, in-line with what their character believes.

 Another important aspect of **Ambersteel** is that character's abilities grow over time.
 There are neither character classes, nor character levels.
 Skills and attributes improve as they're being used in tests.